Are Food Amines Causing your Migraines?

 Amine Sensitivity Diagnosis

 The diagnosis of sensitivity to the food amines is usually made through a thorough history and dietary exclusion of the different amines found in foods.
-Salicylates as well as glutamates and some food additives may also be excluded, if doing the full RPAH elimination diet.
+Salicylates as well as glutamates and some food additives usually are also be excluded, if doing the full Royal Prince Alfred Hospital (RPAH) elimination diet, as it can be hard to know if issues are being caused by amines or by salicylates.

 If symptoms can be improved then this is followed by a challenge process to identify if it is amines or salicylates or glutamates or food additives or a combination triggering the migraines.
 This is followed by an expansion of the diet to include the foods found to be non triggers, and slow reintroduction of the trigger foods as tolerated.